 I love to search out new preschool ideas and activities on other blogs.
 New ideas keep me motivated and inspired.
 However, once I find a cute idea, I visualize how I will do the activity with my students.
-Lose the recipe Often times teachers look at an idea they find online or in books as […]
+Lose the recipe Often times teachers look at an idea they find online or in books as they would a recipe for baking a cake.
+Following the idea one step at a time.
+Following step one, step [...]

 I wrote this article for Teaching Tiny Tots a few months ago on teaching simple songs to preschoolers.
 In this article, I talk about using the S-I-M-P-L-E method when introducing simple songs and fingerplays to young children.
 Singing and Chanting the Itsy Bitsy Spider!